python-organizers/conferences/.github/ISSUE_TEMPLATE/request-for-access-as-a-conference-organizer.md

 ---
-name: Request for access as a conference organizer.
+name: Request for access as a conference organizer
-about: Mention that you're a conference organizer here, so we can give you access to this project.
+about: Mention that you're a conference organizer here, so we can give you access to this project
+title: ''
+labels: ''
+assignees: ''

 ---